str0nkus/OsloGuide/README.md

 #### Seasonal
 ##### Oktoberfest
-Drink Beer, dance on the tables to tune of OMPA \ Trym's Rating: :star: :star: :star: :star: :star: \
+Drink Beer, dance on the tables to tune of OMPA. \ Trym's Rating: :star: :star: :star: :star: :star: \
 More information can be found [here](https://www.oktoberfestoslo.com/)